Distributed IO (TB20)

 • Bus couplers

 All bus couplers feature an integrated power module.
 However, power modules are also available separately for users interested in segmenting the power supply for the I/O modules in their system.
-Bus couplers for PROFINET, PROFIBUS, CAN bus, Modbus/TCP, EtherNet/IP, and EtherCAT are currently available.
+Bus couplers for PROFINET, PROFIBUS, CAN bus, DeviceNet, Modbus/TCP, EtherNet/IP, and EtherCAT are currently available.
 Our portfolio is designed as an open and vendor-neutral fieldbus system and will gradually be expanded and added to.

-• Module granularity
+• Module design

-The TB20 system has modules with two, four, eight, and 16 channels available so as to ensure that systems can be designed with utmost flexibility and maximum effectiveness.
+The TB20 system has modules with two, four, eight, and 16 channels available to ensure that systems can be designed with utmost flexibility and maximum effectiveness.
 Digital mixed I/O modules complete the range of products.
 Moreover, 16-channel modules make it possible to implement up to 1,024 inputs/outputs or up to 512 analog measured readings.

 • A small number of models – a lot of functionality